cmadajski/niner_miner/README.md

 - if you are using Git Bash for Windows, use the command ```./app_install_windows_gitbash.sh```
 - if you are using Mac(zsh) or Linux(bash, dash, etc), use the command ```./app_install_mac_linux.sh```

 If you see any errors, then send us an email and we will work on fixing the problem.
+Otherwise, if you want to take the initiative yourself, just open the script file and use the commands one-by-one to set up the application yourself.

 ## Running the Code
 Navigate to the ```src``` directory.
 Then use the command ```python main.py``` to start